joeday/skibacs-field-manual/app/data/tasks/sidestep.md

 ### Why it's important

-Equips studendts to be able to move up and down the fall line when needed, by developing a feel for using the edges of their skis.
+Equips students to be able to move up and down the fall line when needed, by developing a feel for using the edges of their skis.

 ### How to do it